Brightblu2020/docs.brightblu/index.md

 This not only requires the right talent but also the right background.
 We have a combined 40+ years of experience working with and for some of the most notable companies in electric mobility.
 We use that experience to push the envelope.

-This page acts as a one stop solution for Brightblu firmware updates and developments, API documentation and Firmware Release notes.
+This page acts as a one stop solution for BRIGHTBLU firmware updates and developments, API documentation and Firmware Release notes.

 Browse the docs to learn more about our product offerings.